jashdubal/stackoverflow-classification/README.md

 ### Dataset and Models

-- Dataset: Stack Overflow data containing questions and their associated categories (Spark, Machine Learning, or Security)
+- Dataset: Dataset: Stack Overflow data containing questions and their associated categories (Spark, Machine Learning, or Security).
+The dataset can be found on Kaggle at https://www.kaggle.com/datasets/jashdubal/stack-overflow-classification.
-- Models: RNN-based model (LSTM and GRU) as the primary approach
+- Models: RNN-based model (LSTM and GRU) as the primary approach.

 ## Installation